Aerial view of lakefront homes and lakes in Windermere Florida

 Buying a home in Windermere requires more due diligence than buying in a typical Orlando subdivision.
 The lakefront properties, the older lots, the variety of community structures, and the distinction between the Town of Windermere and unincorporated areas all create layers that buyers need to understand before making a decision.

-Here is a detailed checklist for buyers considering Windermere:
+Here's a detailed checklist for buyers considering Windermere:

 Selling in Windermere